microprediction/microprediction/docs/signals.md

 The platform simultaneously benchmarks both distributional and directional signals.

  - Create a program that produces 225 samples of the hour-ahead log price change.
- - Presumably, these samples are nudged in the direction of your signal.
-You can approximate a long or short position, if you wish.
+ - Presumably, these samples are nudged in the direction of your directional signal or dilated according to your volatility signal.
+You can approximate a long or short position, if you wish, or any options payoff, more or less.
  - Then see [prediction docs](https://microprediction.github.io/microprediction/predict.html) for how to programmatically send them.